Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

-\begin{proof}[Proof] We split the interval $(0,1]$ of possible sizes into subintervals at four points $a<b<c<d$.
+\begin{proof} We split the interval $(0,1]$ of possible sizes into subintervals at four points $a<b<c<d$.
 We will call the items with sizes in one of these five intervals \emph{tiny}, \emph{small}, \emph{medium}, \emph{big}, and \emph{huge}, respectively.
-Formally, we partition the items of any instance into the five classes where $a=1-1/\sqrt2\approx 0.29289$, $b=\sqrt2-1\approx0.41421$, $c=1/2$, and $d=1/\sqrt2\approx0.70711$.
+Formally, we partition the items into the five classes